 The new Government of Uruguay to attract more Foreigners for Residency

-Currently, Uruguay requires a foreigner wishing to obtain a residence permit to invest, among other things, approximately US$1.8 million in an Uruguayan property or business and to stay in the country for at least six to nine consecutive months.
+Currently, Uruguay requires foreigners who wish to obtain a residence permit to, among other things, invest approximately US$1.8 million in a Uruguayan property or business and reside in the country for at least six to nine consecutive months.

 According to a German article in Latina Press, one of the first plans of the new President-elect Luis Lacalle Pou, who will take office on March 1st of this year, is to try to increase the population.
 His plan is to facilitate the entry/naturalization of foreigners.
 The center-right politician announced a few days ago that he would launch a package of measures to relax current residence regulations – both bureaucratic and fiscal – in order for Uruguay to attract more foreigners into the country.

 In an interview with “BBC Brazil”, Germán Cardoso, future tourism minister, said that Uruguay is inspired by the countries of the European Union (EU), particularly Portugal, to increase its population and “activate” its economy without “damaging” the country’s fiscal integrity.
 Uruguay is half the size of Germany but only has 3.5M residents.

 For Cardoso, the requirements of today make it “difficult” to recruit residents from other countries.
 “In the future, a foreigner will still have to prove that he wants to invest and settle in the country, but without the obligation to spend six months in the country without traveling abroad.
 We also want a lower level of investment and believe that we can bring this level down to the level of Portugal, to around 500,000 US Dollars,” Cardoso said.
 Other conditions are also being considered for granting residence permits.
 These include whether a family must register their children in Uruguayan schools or universities.